dustyweisner/ECE281_CE4/README.md

 _Part C_

 In part C, the program was to load a value from input port, then output the value into Output Port 0, then the value minus 1 in Ouput Port 1, and the value minus 2 in Ouput Port 2.
 All three Ouput Ports decrement in order continuously.
 First, the IN instruction was called to get the value from the input port.
 The the value from the accumulator was outputted for each using OUT, and the specific output port number as the operand.
 To make each output one less than the other, I used ADDI with the operand F, because the value was still stored in the accumulator.
 Then after decrementing by one, I added one to the accumulator using ADDI also, and used the JMP loop to loop back to the first ouput port that the accumulator was outputted to.

+**All programs reach target end for +1 bonus each, and +4 for approval by Capt Silva for finding legitimate error.